nickbabcock/pg-collectd/README.md

 pg-collectd provides an alternative and opinionated postgres collectd writer plugin.
 A quick rundown.

-- No dependencies (other than collectd).
+- No dependencies (other than collectd). pg-collectd utilizes the (unofficial) [collectd rust plugin](https://github.com/nickbabcock/collectd-rust-plugin) for low cost binding to collectd's C API.
 The [pure rust postgres driver](https://github.com/sfackler/rust-postgres) is statically compiled into the plugin.
 No need to rely on libpq.
 - Simplified insertion as the data is expanded and denormalized, so instead of